AntonyN0P/MalRipper/README.md

 # MalRipper

-Find Malware in global database like VirusTotal, Hybrid Analysis etc.
+Find Malware in global databases like VirusTotal, Hybrid Analysis etc.

 Script allow to find Malware by Hash, IP-address and to upload malicious file to Hybrid Analysis Sandbox.